EthanBauer/Learning-CPP/README.md

 Day 1: Introduction to C++ and Object-Oriented Programming

 Resources:
-https://www.youtube.com/watch?v=vLnPwxZdW4Y - This video tutorial covers the basics of C++ programming language including data types, variables, control structures, and functions.
+[C++ Tutorial for Beginners - Full Course](https://www.youtube.com/watch?v=vLnPwxZdW4Y) - This video tutorial covers the basics of C++ programming language including data types, variables, control structures, and functions.
 It also introduces object-oriented programming concepts such as classes, objects, encapsulation, inheritance, and polymorphism.